millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

     x_3 = \frac{1}{4}x_2 & x_7 = \frac{1}{2} x_6
     \end{array}

-Now we can take these equations and put them into a system of equations to solve for the importance of each node.
+Now we can represent these as a system of equations to solve for the importance of each node.
 Doing that we get

 .. math::
     \left[